7RU7H/Archive/Brain-Hacking/Problem-Solving/Causality.md

 // Trap 2 - Simpson's Paradox - J. Pearl summarised: Treatment is good for men and women, but bad for a person.
 Conditions on Covariate // Apply types

-// Trap 3 - Symetry
+// Trap 3 - Symmetry
 Causality in Detirministic Universe is always asymetrical
 - Algebra is bad -> use: